 What is FooGallery?

-To create a new FooGallery, navigate to FooGallery–>Add Gallery from your dashboard.
+Once installed, it’s time to create a new FooGallery.
+To start, navigate to FooGallery–>Add Gallery from your dashboard.
 Start by giving your gallery a title.

 Adding Gallery Items

 Click the Add Media icon to start adding images to your gallery.
-This will bring up the familiar WordPress Media Library and Upload Files options.
+This will bring up a panel giving you WordPress Media Library and Upload Files options.
+(The Import Videos option you see below comes with FooGallery PRO).

 To Upload Files, click on the far left tab and then select your files.
 Once you’ve uploaded your files, choose the images you would like to include from your Media Library and click the Add Media button on the lower right.
 This will insert your selected images into your new FooGallery.